Finance and Accounting MSc

 Industry talks, guest lectures and research seminars

-- A number of industry talks with professionals from the private sector will be invited to teach part of the programme and will provide you with further practical experience
+- A number of industry talks with professionals from the private sector who will be invited to teach part of the programme and will provide you with further practical experience.

 - There is a wide range of events on offer, such as guest lectures and research seminars to keep you up-to-date on the latest developments and will help build your contacts.

 Facts and Figures

 We are one of the best Economics and Finance Departments in the UK to provide research-active teaching and our research is focused in the following four research centres:

 Brunel Macroeconomic Research Centre (BMRC) – We are a group of experienced macroeconomists that focus on research in monetary policy, unemployment and the labour market, and financial development and growth.

 Centre for Economic Development and Institutions (CEDI) – CEDI’s activities cover the emerging research field of economic development and institutions, incorporating development economics, comparative economics and transition economics.